luislard/mongo-replicaset/README.md

 The next step is to create some admin users, let’s create a **admin.js** and a **replica.js** file that looks like this:

+This file creates 2 users on db admin:
+* One user with userAdminAnyDatabase Role.
+* One user with clusterAdmin Role.

 ```javascript
 // admin.js
 admin = db.getSiblingDB("admin")